npm/npm/doc/cli/npm-bugs.md

 ## DESCRIPTION

-This command tries to guess at the likely location of a package's bug tracker URL, and then tries to open it using the `--browser` config param.
+This command tries to guess at the likely location of a package’s bug tracker URL, and then tries to open it using the `--browser` config param.
 If no package name is provided, it will search for a `package.json` in the current folder and use the `name` property.